berchoes/MapCompose/README.md

 ## Unit Testing

-* Only UseCases were covered in this project.
+* Only the UseCases were covered in this project.
 With a fake repository created by implementing the StationRepository interface.

 ## Modules